Jalousie window

-is a window composed of parallel glass, acrylic, or wooden louvres set in a frame.
+is a window composed of parallel slats of glass, acrylic, or wood set in a frame.
 The louvres are joined onto a track so that they may be tilted open and shut in unison to control airflow, usually by turning a crank.

 Etymology

 Jalousie is the French word for "jealousy".
 It originated in 18th century France from the Italian word geloso, which means "jealous" or "screen", as in to screen something from view.

 Because of their slatted louvres, jalousie windows protect the interior of the house from jealous, peering eyes (when not made of a transparent material like glass).

 Design

 Joseph W. Walker of Malden, Massachusetts, applied for a US patent for a basic louvered window in 1900.
 He was issued patent no. 687705 on November 26, 1901.
 A popular hand-cranked glass, aluminum and screen window combination was later designed by American engineer Van Ellis Huff and found widespread use in temperate climates before the advent of air conditioning.
 Jalousie windows were a popular feature in mid-century modern houses, especially those built in warm and humid climates.